20tab/UnrealEnginePython/tutorials/PlottingGraphsWithMatplotlibAndUnrealEnginePython.md

 You can use a non-embedded version if you already have python in your system and you are confident with it.
 The only difference in the tutorial is in where the matplotlib will be installed.
 For embedded version, the installation will happen in the plugin directory itself.
 For non-embedded it will be in the python system path.
 Obviously if your system python installation already includes matplotlib, you can simply skip the related paragraph below.

+>Note: on Linux and Mac system, you will use the system installation (no embedded distributions are provided) or directly the source one.
+The rest of the tutorial will be platform independent.

 Create a Plugins/ directory in your project and unzip the plugin archive into it.

 Re-start your project and in the Edit/Plugins menu you will be able to enable the python plugin: